bomsy/grunt-regex-replace/README.md

 #### use property (function | template string | value)
 *Default*: `true`

-Used to determine whether the corresponding action should be executed or used.
+Used to determine whether the corresponding action should be executed or not.
 If set to `true` the action executes, if `false` it does not.
 Can also be a function which returns a value, a template string producing a value.
-It enables adding conditions to when actions are used.
+It enables specifying the conditions for when actions are used.

 An object with the following fields is passed in test function: